steelmaker86/watchselfbot/README.md

 +shutdown - shuts down the selfbot.
 IT'S SIMPLE
 +info - shows the credits and the github page aka: github.com/steelmaker86/watchselfbot +antigrav - imports the magical antigravity module (**can be used only once every time the bot is ran, so once you use it,  you need to run the bot again to use it again**)
-+lenny shows the magaical lenny face
++lenny - shows the magical lenny face
++blank shows a blank piece of text!
 --------------------------------------------------------------~UPDATES~--------------------------------------------------------------
 0.0.1 - +shutdown and +time were made AKA bot was made!
 0.0.2 - +antigrav and +info were made!